ash0080/gun.doc.cn/test123.md

 - We first must wrap all our code in an open and closing `html` tag so our computer knows it is a web page.
 - The `body` tag tells it to display the contents enclosed within.
 - `h1` is one of many semantic tags for declaring a title, others include `h2`, `h3` and so on of different sizes.
+- The `h4` does not yet do anything, but will be used in the next step.
 - A `form` is a container for getting information from a user.
 - Forms have `input`s which let the user type data in, it is a self-closing tag.
 - The `button` can be pressed, causing an action that we code to happen.